Emotional Competence in Kids: How it Can Improve Their Academic Performance - On Second Thought: from Iffy to Witty Thoughts

 It’s no exaggeration to say that social and emotional competence can open the gateway to deeper learning.
 Acquiring emotional competence during childhood can be powerfully formative for a young person and it can literally serve as the foundation for all future learning.

-Children who are emotionally competent are more likely to be succesful in the classroom and in their lives in general.
+Children who are emotionally competent are more likely to be successful in the classroom and in their lives in general.
 A huge body of research evidence points to the fact that emotionally competent children develop strong physical, cognitive and communicative skills in life.

 Improving Academic Performance: